Hiroshima City Kagura Troupe Performances Series July-September [Yuki Lodge]

 INFORMATION

-*Children under 4 can watch on their lap for free, but if they need a seat, they will be charged (250 yen).
+*Children under 4 years old are free when watching on their lap, but if they need a seat, there is a charge (250 yen).

 Please contact Yuki Lodge.